 Samyukta Maharashtra Andolan

-Simultaneously, the political movement also continued for the formation of Gujarati speaking state named as ‘Mahagujarat Andolan’.
-The front runner of the movement Indulal Yagnik popularly known as Indu Chacha led the movement.
+Simultaneously, the political movement also continued for the formation of Gujarati speaking state named as ‘Mahagujarat Andolan.’
+The front-runner of the movement Indulal Yagnik popularly known as Indu Chacha led the campaign.
 The Andolan was popular for its unique non-violent yet impactful tactics.
 The first one was ‘Janata Curfew’; after the death of few protesting students in Police Shooting the situation got tense in Gujarat; so to gloss over the public anguish.
-CM Morarji Desai decided to on Fast on the ground; but because of self-imposed Janata Curfew, there were more loudspeakers on the ground than public!
-The another tool parallel meetings were used; which was of holding the meetings at the same time of a meeting of top Congress leaders.
+CM Morarji Desai decided to on Fast on the ground; but because of self-imposed Janata Curfew, there were more loudspeakers on the field than public!
+The another parallel tool meetings were used; which was of holding the meetings at the same time of a meeting of top Congress leaders.
 This weapon was used against the Nehru; Indu chacha called a meeting at the same time when Nehru’s meeting was scheduled.

 Finally, both the states created on May 1, 1960, out of immense pressure built on Govt; the disputed Bombay city went to Maharashtra and Dang to Gujarat.